jacksonhardaker/renovation/README.md

 <details>
 <summary>Notes</summary>

 _Jackson:_ It's felt like ages since any progress was made, but in reality it's been about 3 and a half days, 2 of which were the weekend.
 Probably unresonable for me to feel eager for things to keep moving.
+I spoke to Ted, and he was optimistic that things would be finished by Thanksgiving.
+If that's the case, I'll be very happy.

 </details>